 - When cool, dice the pears.

-- Begin by putting a thin layer of ricotta in the bottom of a dessert glass.
+- To assemble the parfaits, add a thin layer of ricotta to the bottom of a dessert glass or small jar.
 Add a layer of diced pears, then drizzle on a bit of the Rosemary-infused honey.

-- Sprinkle on a layer of granola mixed with the pepitas.
+- Sprinkle on a layer of the granola mix.
 Repeat the layers once more.

 - Garnish with a few diced pears and another drizzle of honey over the top.